geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

-While the GO MySQL database is currently considered to be in "legacy" mode, meaning that there will likely not be any new developments on it, it is a widely used and convenient resource for many types of queries.
+While the GO MySQL database is to be in "legacy" mode, meaning that there will likely not be any new developments on it, it is a widely used and convenient resource for many types of queries.
 More information about it can be found in the [GO MySQL Database Guide](/page/go-mysql-database-guide).

 ---------------------------------------------------------------------------
 {::comment}